 Step 2: Creating an application link in Jira

-In a new tab, sign in to your Jira instance as an administrator and navigate to the dashboard page.
+In a new tab, sign in to your Jira instance as an administrator and navigate to the Dashboard or Projects page.
 [Note: this must be completed in a new tab to preserve the generated consumer key.]
-Then go to

 Create new link.